Hezy4/Jarvis/README.md

 Added hotword detection (only works if 'Jarvis' is in the sentence) to ignore background convorsations.

-# THIS project took a year of work.
+# This project took a year of work.
 Spread it around!
 # Installation
 ```
 git clone https://github.com/hezyhax/jarvis.git